junwatu/notification-roq/Notification.md

 ![select-project-and-env](/images/select-project-and-env.png)

-### Accessing Notification Settings
+### Accessing Notification Settings Page

-To access the notification settings, navigate to the ROQ console.
-Here, you'll find a bell icon which you can click to reach the notifications page.
+To access the notification settings page in the ROQ console, click a bell icon (Notifications)

 ![roq-console-notification-setting](/images/project-notification-setting.png)

 ### Creating a New Notification Template

+There are two side menu **Templates** and **Logs**.

-To create a new notification template, look for the 'Create Template' button on the page and click it.
+To create a new notification template, click the **Templates** menu and look for the **Create Template** button on the page and click it.
 This will initiate the process to create a new notification template, allowing you to customize the notification as per your project's needs.